alistair-mclean/crappy-crawler/README.md

 # crappy-crawler
-A terrible self driving RC car I attempted to make.
+A terrible self driving car that I attempted to make.
+Terrible because it can barely move with all of the extra weight.